 (12 layers each).
-It is recommended that at least 2 feet between stacks and walls be maintained for proper air flow.
+It is recommended that at least 2 feet (0.6 meters) between stacks and walls be maintained for proper air flow.
 A brick or row pallet pattern should be used to provide stability and an even distribution of weight.